layilin/SP23-33852/content/_excerpts/tyranny.md

 - On thee chief Ceres,[^f142n5] with unfailing love
 - And fond distinction, emulously gaze.
 - In vain hath nature pour'd vast seas between
-- Far-distant kingdoms; endless storms in vain
+- Far-distant kingdoms; endless storms in vain...

 [^f142n1]: City and province in central Sicily and location of a Sicilian slave revolt (134-132 BCE).